MPY-01/Caesar-Polo-Esau/polo/1961/polo-04.md

 15. B. Kedrov: "On Forms of Leaps in the Development of Nature and Society," Bol'shevik, No. 15, August 1951.

-16. Xu Lichun, Chen Tao, and Chen Moyi: "On the Problem of the Correct Handling of Contradictions Among the People is a Mighty Contribution to Marxism-Leninism," Che-hsueh Yen-chiu, No. 3, 15 June 1958.
+16. Xu Lichun, Chen Tao, and Chen Moyi: "On the Problem of the Correct Handling of Contradictions Among the People is a Mighty Contribution to Marxism-Leninism," Che-hsueh Yen-qiu, No. 3, 15 June 1958.

 17. Mao Zedong: On the Problem of the Correct Handling of Contradictions Among the People (1957), English-language text, New Century Publishers, New York, 1957, pp. 10-11.